Timeline of the Syrian civil war (2021): August

 On August 12, the SOHR reported that two Iranian-backed militiamen were killed by an ISIL landmine near Jabal al-Beshri in east al-Raqqah desert.
 ISIL forces also attacked positions of the NDF militia, leaving casualties.

 On 15 August, the SOHR reported that a member of the Turkish-backed SNA was shot dead by SDF snipers in the 'peace spring' operation area.

 On 16 August, the SOHR reported that an ex-ISIS fighter who joined the SDF was shot dead by unknown gunmen in al-Jazara, in the western countryside of Deir ez-zor.

 On 18 August, the SOHR reported that an officer of the Syrian Army's 11th division was killed and 5 other soldiers were wounded after ISIL operatives attacked their positions in the al-Shoula desert in south Deir Ezzor countryside.
 Suspected ISIL militants also launched a mortar attack on Iraqi Hezbollah forces in Jabal al-Boshra, killing one Hezbollah member and wounding another.

 At least 20 Russian airstrikes were carried out in the Syrian desert in response to these attacks.

 On 19 August, 5 people were killed in a shelling by the Syrian government forces in northwest Syria.
 Most of those who were killed are believed to be children, according to opposition activists.
 On the same day, a Turkish drone targeted SDF personnel in Tell Tamer, killing 9 people including a high ranking SDF officer.
 The Tal Tamir military council announced they wouldn't sit idly in response to the attack.
 The SOHR also reported that 2 Kurdish members of the SDF were killed by Turkish-backed forces during a clash in al-Kuridiya village east of al-Bab.
 In response to these attacks, the SDF conducted 3 separate operations in the Ras al-Ayn area, killing a Turkish soldier and 6 Turkish-backed militiamen.

-Separately, the Syrian air defenses managed to intercept Israeli missiles which targeted Damascus on Thursday, the state news agency SANA revealed.
+Separately, the Syrian air defenses managed to intercept Israeli missiles that targeted Damascus on Thursday, the state news agency SANA revealed.
 Prior to the attack, the Lebanese media outlets had reported low-flying Israeli jets above the capital Beirut.
-No immediate casualties were recorded during the attack, the Times of Israel added.
+No immediate casualties were recorded during the attack, The Times of Israel added.

 On 20 August, Syrian government forces carried out an attack on the rebel stronghold in Kansfara village, south of Idlib, killing four children.
 Within just two days, the number of children killed in Idlib during the regime shelling had reached 8, alongside a woman, according to a war monitor.
 The woman was believed to be a mother of three, whereas four children were from the same family.